ooples/pine_script_docs/source/language/Conditional_structures.rst

 - <expression> must be of "bool" type or be auto-castable to that type, which is only possible for "int" or "float" values (see the :ref:`Type system <PageTypeSystem_Types>` page).
-- <local_block> consists of zero or more statements followed by a return value.
+- <local_block> consists of zero or more statements followed by a return value, which can be a tuple of values.
 - There can be zero or more ``else if`` clauses.
 - There can be zero or one ``else`` clause.